Handicap (chess): History

 The playing of games at odds gradually grew rarer as the nineteenth century proceeded.
 Today, except for time odds, they have all but disappeared.
 Shibut posits that games played at material odds became unpopular for (1) technological, (2) political, and (3) philosophical reasons.
 Taking these in turn, first, the introduction of chess clocks gave rise to a new way to give odds, one that has today supplanted material odds as the preferred mode of odds-giving.
 Second, the Soviet Union supported chess masters and sponsored chess education, but expected chess masters "to be cultural icons, not hustlers".
 Third, chess began to be treated in a scientific, logical way, "with an assumption of idealized 'best play' [coming] to underpin all analysis".
 From this perspective, a game beginning from a "lost" position becomes less interesting, even distasteful.
 Writings by Wilhelm Steinitz (1836–1900), the first World Champion, and James Mason (1849–1905) are consistent with the last point.
+GM Larry Kaufman argued in 2024 that another factor was that chess became more popular and the standard of play rose, so that it was no longer reasonable to give piece odds to strong players.

-In an interview with Ralph Ginzburg published in the January 1962 issue of Harper's Magazine, future World Champion Bobby Fischer was quoted as saying that women were weak chessplayers and that he could successfully give knight odds to any woman in the world.
+World Chess Champion Bobby Fischer often gave odds, as did IM Israel Albert Horowitz before him.
+Against FIDE Master Asa Hoffmann, Fischer first gave pawn and move (f7), then pawn and two moves, and then pawn and three moves.
+In an interview with Ralph Ginzburg published in the January 1962 issue of Harper's Magazine, Bobby Fischer was quoted as saying that women were weak chessplayers and that he could successfully give knight odds to any woman in the world.
 Fischer later claimed that Ginzburg had distorted what he had said.

-In 2001, London businessman Terence Chapman, a master-level player, played a match against former World Champion Garry Kasparov, with Kasparov giving odds of two pawns in each game (the pawns removed were different each time); Kasparov won the match by two games to one, with one draw.
+In 2001, London businessman Terence Chapman, a master-level player, played a match against former world champion Garry Kasparov, with Kasparov giving odds of two pawns in each game (the pawns removed were different each time); Kasparov won the match by two games to one, with one draw.

 Rybka, a top-rated computer chess engine designed by International Master Vasik Rajlich, played a series of handicap matches against strong human players.
-In March 2007, Rybka defeated Grandmaster Jaan Ehlvest after giving pawn odds (removing a different pawn each time).
-In January 2008, Rybka defeated Grandmaster Joel Benjamin after giving draw odds.
-In March 2008, Rybka gave pawn and move (removing a different pawn each time) to Grandmaster Roman Dzindzichashvili, drawing the match 4–4.
+In March 2007, Rybka defeated Grandmaster (GM) Jaan Ehlvest after giving pawn odds (removing a different pawn each time).
+In January 2008, Rybka defeated GM Joel Benjamin after giving draw odds.
+In March 2008, Rybka gave pawn and move (removing a different pawn each time) to GM Roman Dzindzichashvili, drawing the match 4–4.
 In June 2008, Rybka gave knight odds to FIDE Master John Meyer, losing 4–0.
 On July 6, 2008, Rybka gave Meyer odds of pawn and three moves, winning 3–1.
+In 2015, Komodo (co-authored by Don Dailey and Larry Kaufman) defeated strong grandmasters at the f7-pawn handicap and rook (a1) for knight (b8), without losing a single game.